ETIMC/Report/typst/sections/Sprint 1.typ

 The initial design was influenced by the layout of drum pads #text(red)[cite], which is reflected in the arrangement of components on the prototype.
 The design incorporated eight buttons and four potentiometers, selected to balance simplicity and functionality with the physical constraints of the box's size.
 These choices were informed by the usability requirements in @table:usabilityRequirements, specifically requirements 2 (Portability), 3 (Size), and 9 (Intimidating).
 Furthermore, the overall dimensions were also in part decided by the availability of a Bambu Lab A1 Mini 3D #text(red)[cite] for further prototyping, which limited the footprint to approximately 18cm x 18cm x 18cm.

 === Testing
-The prototype was tested by a student enrolled in the Game Development and Learning Technology program, allowing for initial feedback on usability.
+The prototype was tested by a student enrolled in the Game Development and Learning Technology program at the University of Southern Denmark, allowing for initial feedback on usability.
 Due to the tester's personal connection to the team, feedback was looked upon with caution to mitigate potential bias.

 The test was conducted at the University of Southern Denmark and involved an unstructured interview, combined with the Think Aloud methodology.
 An A/B test was also carried out to assess the preferred placement of the NFC reader.
 This multi-method approach supported a flexible testing environment and allowed exploration of questions not already pre-defined before the test.
-The session lasted approximately 30 minutes and yielded constructive feedback, while the overall user response remained positive.
+The session lasted approximately 30 minutes and yielded constructive criticism, while the overall user response remained positive.

 The participant reported limited musical experience, having played piano during childhood but with no current involvement in playing music.
 Initial confusion was noted when first viewing the prototype; however, after a short briefing, the tester was able to interpret the key interface elements-e.g., identifying the blue rectangle as the screen shown in @fig:paperprototype.